okta/okta.github.io/_source/_posts/2018-08-22-basic-crud-angular-7-and-spring-boot-2.md

 Now your browser should show you the list of car names, along with an avatar image beside them.

-{% img blog/spring-boot-2-angular-7/car-list-giphy-images.png alt:"Car List with Giphy avatars" width:"800" %}{: .center-image }
+{% img blog/spring-boot-2-angular-7/car-list-giphy-images.png alt:"Car List with Giphy images" width:"800" %}{: .center-image }

-## Add an Edit Feature
+## Add an Edit Feature to Your Angular App

 Having a list of car names and images is cool, but it's a lot more fun when you can interact with it!
 To add an edit feature, start by generating a `car-edit` component.